 Slice the cherry tomatoes or grape tomatoes.
 Plating them on a pretty tray is not necessary but makes for a nice photo.

-Add the sliced shallots to the tomatoes.
-Separate them into individual rings as much as possible.
+Add the sliced tomatoes and shallots to a very large bowl, separating the shallots into rings as much as possible.

 Transfer the mixture to a 3-quart/3-liter baking dish.

 Bake at 350°F (176°C) for 35 to 40 minutes until the tops are golden brown.